axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### disabled

-The boolean attribute `disabled` disables the underlying element.
+The Boolean attribute `disabled` disables the underlying element, both visually and functionally.

+Note that a disabled dropdown will not participate in form submission.

+### maxHeight

+When true, the Boolean attribute `maxHeight` limits the height of an active dropdown to a sensible default and allows scrolling through its options.

+This property is most useful in space-constrained scenarios or with many options, e.g. in a country selector.

 ## Callback Properties